Kamran-Afzali/Kamran-Afzali.github.io/_posts/dbplyr.md

 Behind the scenes, dplyr is translating your R code into SQL.
 You can see the SQL it’s generating with show_query():

+However, since we are using a remote backend, the penguins_aggr object does not contain the resulting data that we see when it is printed (forcing its execution).
+Instead, it contains a reference to the database’s table and an accumulation of commands than need to be run on the table in the future.
+We can access this underlying SQL translation with the dbplyr::show_query() and use capture.output() to convert that query (otherwise printed to the R console) to a character vector.

 ```{r}
 tailnum_delay_db <- flights_db %>%
   group_by(tailnum) %>%